GreptimeTeam/docs/docs/reference/sql/cast.md

 # Parameters:

- - expression: The expression to be converted.
+ - expression: the expression to be converted.
- - data_type: The data type to convert the expression to.
+ - data_type: the data type to convert the expression to.

  # Examples